-The Vice President of Student Affairs, Assistant Vice President of Student Affairs and Campus Life, or designee may suspend a student from the University for an interim period pending disciplinary or criminal proceedings.
+The Vice President of Student Affairs, Assistant Vice President of Student Affairs and Campus Life, Chief of University Police or designee may suspend a student from the University for an interim period pending disciplinary or criminal proceedings.
 The interim suspension is immediate and effective without prior notice whenever there is evidence that the continued presence of the student at the University poses a substantial and immediate threat to himself or herself or to others.